symmy596/Polypy/README.md

 workflow while core developers use branches in the main repository:

    1. First open an Issue to discuss the proposed contribution.
-This discussion might include how the changes fit surfinpy's scope and a general technical approach.
+This discussion might include how the changes fit polypy's scope and a general technical approach.
    2. Make your own project fork and implement the changes there.
 Please keep your code style compliant with PEP8.